akula-koteswarudu/akula-koteswarudu.github.io/Experience/lemnisk_fulltime.md

     <div style="background: rgba(255,255,255,0.1); padding: 1.5rem; border-radius: 8px; margin-bottom: 1.5rem;">
       <p style="color: rgba(255,255,255,0.95); line-height: 1.6; margin: 0;">
         One of the most satisfying moments of my career came from what seemed like a trivial change.
-While performance testing our Android notification flow, I noticed we were hitting a throughput ceiling around 33,000 events per minute.
+While performance testing our Android notification flow with Lambda batching, I noticed we were hitting a throughput ceiling around 33,000 events per minute.
 Something was creating a bottleneck, but it wasn't obvious what.
       </p>
     </div>